Divorce Counseling And Therapeutic Interventions For Divorce

 What are the goals of mental health counseling and therapy for children of divorce?

-The goals of mental health counseling include helping children understand their emotions and develop coping strategies to deal with the difficulties of their parent’s separation.
+The goals of mental health counseling include helping children understand their emotions and feelings of grief, and develop coping strategies to deal with stress and the difficulties of their parent’s separation.
+Therapy promotes healthy communication between children in the family despite the parents’ divorce.

 Does marriage therapy help prevent divorce?

-Yes, marriage therapy can help prevent divorce.
-It helps improve communication between couples and teaches them problem-solving techniques to effectively resolve conflicts in their marriage.
+Yes, marriage therapy can help give a relationship a brighter future and thus, prevent divorce.
+Once you see warning signs for divorce, marriage therapy can be a crucial step to take in your life.
+It helps improve communication between couples and teaches them problem-solving techniques to effectively resolve conflicts and understand their feelings in their life of marriage.

 Which of the following therapies is most effective in treating marital difficulties?

-Therapists usually use one or a combination of several strategies to resolve marital difficulties, such as cognitive-behavioral therapy (CBT) and emotionally focused therapy (EFT).
+Therapists usually use one or a combination of several strategies to address grief, improve communication, and resolve the marital difficulties of clients, such as cognitive-behavioral therapy (CBT) and emotionally focused therapy (EFT).

 - Previous Article